Don Mossi: Professional career

 Mossi was spotted at an early age and signed by the Cleveland Indians after leaving high school in 1949.
 He was assigned to Class-A Bakersfield.
 At Bakersfield, Mossi exhibited control issues; he walked 115 batters in 195 innings in his first year.
 He nonetheless progressed with his career, posting a 2.92 ERA in 122 innings for the Wichita Indians in 1951.

 Mossi was given a spot in the Indians' bullpen for the 1954 season; as a fifth year professional, major league rules at the time would have forced the Indians to put him through waivers had he not been given a spot on the team.
 The quality of the Indians' rotation at that time—which included Early Wynn, Bob Lemon, Bob Feller, Hal Newhouser and Mike Garcia—meant that Mossi, who had always been a starter, had to be used as a reliever.
 His major league debut came on April 17 of that year in an 8–1 loss to the Chicago White Sox as Mossi pitched three innings and allowed one run.
 The first batter Mossi faced as a major leaguer was future Hall-of-Famer Nellie Fox, who reached base on an error.
 His first strikeout was against Sherm Lollar to end the inning.
 In his first season in the majors, Mossi recorded an ERA of 1.94 in 93 innings pitched as the Indians advanced to the 1954 World Series, the only World Series of Mossi's career.
 The Indians were swept in the series, and Mossi pitched four innings in three games, allowing no runs.

 In 1957, he and fellow reliever Ray Narleski, who was also Mossi's roommate, were moved to the starting rotation.
 Mossi finished the season with a record of 11–10 and an ERA of 4.13 on a team that finished below .500.
 He was named an American League All-Star that season.
 In the all-star game, a 6–5 American League win, Mossi entered the game to pitch the bottom of the ninth in relief of Billy Pierce, who had already allowed two runs in the inning to cut the American League's lead to 6–4.
 Mossi entered with two runners on base and the potential winning run at the plate.
-He got future Hall-of-Famer Eddie Mathews to strike out.
-He then gave up a single to future Hall-of-Famer Ernie Banks, which cut the lead to 6–5, but Gus Bell was thrown out at third base for the second out.
+Mossi struck out future Hall-of-Famer Eddie Mathews, then gave up a single to future Hall-of-Famer Ernie Banks, which cut the lead to 6–5, but Gus Bell was thrown out at third base for the second out.
 Bob Grim then relieved Mossi and recorded the final out.